 Airtable is a cloud-based SaaS platform that combines the features of a relational database with the look and feel of a traditional spreadsheet.
 It positions itself as a no-code app builder for marketing and product teams, allowing users to create custom workflows, track projects, and collaborate with team members.
 Overall, the platform is easy to use, with native automation that allows non-technical users to create workflows without the need for third-party software.

 However, Airtable has some limitations.
 Its proprietary, closed-source nature prevents users from integrating certain services that are non-native to the platform.
 In addition, it can’t be self-hosted, so it’s not the best choice for businesses that want to avoid vendor lock-in and may be worried about business continuity.
 Airtable’s cloud-only offering poses risks to businesses who are unwilling—or unable, for legal and compliance reasons—to store data in Airtable’s servers.
-It also has an upper limit of 250,000 records per base, even at the enterprise level.
+It also has an upper limit of 500,000 records per base, even at the enterprise level.
 Furthermore, performance and stability are impacted by a lower number of records, which makes it challenging for companies to use them at scale.

 One of the biggest benefits of using Baserow over Airtable is its open-source nature, which means you have access to the source code, can deploy it on your servers, and can customize it to suit your specific needs.
-This gives you total control over your data and ensures that your data isn’t locked into a proprietary platform.
+This gives you total control over your data and ensures that you’re not locked into a proprietary platform.
 Airtable, on the other hand, is a closed platform, which means that if something were to happen to Airtable, business continuity would be of concern and great risk to your business.

 Here’s a breakdown of the main features offered by Airtable and Baserow: